-The enacting clause of all ordinances shall be as follows: "The city council of the city of . . . . . do and that must be clearly expressed in its title.
+The enacting clause of all ordinances shall be as follows: "The city council of the city of do ordain as follows:" No ordinance shall contain more than one subject and that must be clearly expressed in its title.

 No ordinance or any section or subsection thereof shall be revised or amended unless the new ordinance sets forth the revised ordinance or the amended section or subsection at full length.